guptam/kylo-docs-test/KyloFrequentlyAskedQuestions.rst

 -  Text Search - flexible searching metastore

-Portability - can run on sql and nosql databases
+-  Portability - can run on sql and nosql databases

     See: \ `*http://modeshape.jboss.org/* <http://modeshape.jboss.org/>`__

 How extensible is Kylo metadata model?
 --------------------------------------

 Very extensible due our use of ModeShape (see above).

-The Kylo application allows an administrator to define standard business metadata fields that users will be prompted to enter when creating feeds and categories.
-The configuration can be done so that all feeds in a particular category collect the same type of business metadata.
-This is all UI-driven configuration.
-Separately, the model allows for us to extend the data model to capture other types of technical metadata or lineage relationships outside the purview of Kylo.
+In addition, the Kylo application allows an administrator to define standard business metadata fields that users will be prompted to enter when creating feeds and categories.

 Are there any business-related data captured, or are they all operational metadata?
 -----------------------------------------------------------------------------------

-Yes, see above.
-Business metadata fields can be defined by the customer and will appear in the UI during the feed setup process.
+Business metadata fields can be defined by the user and will appear in the UI during the feed setup process.

 What does the REST API look like?
 ---------------------------------

 Please access the REST documentation through a running Kylo instance  http://kylo-host:8400/api-docs/index.html

-Does Kylo provide a visual lineage?
+Does the Kylo application provide a visual lineage?
 -----------------------------------

 Yes, Kylo provides a visual process lineage feature for exploring relationships between feeds and shared sources and sinks.
 Job instance level lineage is stored as "steps" visible in the feed job